 From Rice to Kentang

 Despite my mother and her siblings were born in Indonesia, they grew up to Dutch standards.
 Adapting was easier for them.
 My mother was a great cook (Indonesian food, of course) and my grandmother an even better one.
-However, my mother wasn’t used to fully practicing the Indonesian art of cooking and my grandmother never thought her everything.
+However, my mother wasn’t used to fully practising the Indonesian art of cooking and my grandmother never thought her everything.
 So with my grandmother’s death, a little part of the Indonesian culture died too.
 At her funeral, I even recited a poem called (and translated) ‘From rice to kentang’, rice referring to Indonesia and kentang (Indonesian for potato) referring to the Netherlands.
 About how our culture is slowly disappearing.

 My mother and her siblings were growing up in another country than their own.
 And my grandparents didn’t give my mother enough heritage or my mother didn’t give enough of her heritage to me, I don’t know.
 As a result, all the grandchildren know little of their Indonesian heritage.